holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/05_json/lesson_plan_day_2.md

 ### Setup

-- Logged into AWS console so can create simple Lambda
+- Logged into `console.aws.amazon.com` so can create simple Lambda

 ### Actual Lesson